illubuu/tirras/content/World Notes/Places/World Locations/Regions/Burnt Lands.md

-The Burnt Lands are a mostly desolate land with five city-states across the desert landscape.
+The Burnt Lands are a mostly desolate land desert with five city-states across the desert landscape.
 It is also a [[World Notes/Spigots/Burnt Lands|Spigot]], a location of highly concentrated magic.

 ## Culture